-This statistics has no sample bias of its own.
-However, the respective statistics this statistics are based on may be the subjects of sample bias, which arise when the distribution on some variables in different parts of the sample is not the same as the corresponding distribution in the population.
+This statistic has no sample bias of its own.
+However, the respective statistics this statistic are based on may be the subjects of sample bias, which arise when the distribution on some variables in different parts of the sample is not the same as the corresponding distribution in the population.

 Sample bias in the individual statistics will be of less importance for this statistics due to the considerable quantity of data it is based on.

 Incorrect industry codes and/or employment data in The central register of Establishments and Enterprises (CRE) during the selection of the sample may result in the establishments being placed in the wrong industry or selection stratum.
 Incorrect registrations in the register of the Population’s Highest Level of Education may also cause errors in the statistics.

 Model assumption errors